Bazigar

 - Conflict Resolution Mechanisms

-- Conflicts are typically resolved within the community through mediation by elders and respected leaders.
+- Conflict is often resolved within the community through mediation by elders.

 - Cultural Exchange Programs